 This series follows one entitled Demythologizing Values (DV).
 Information presented here can be found in standard books or websites.
 Corrections and comments are welcome, and may be sent to Vaughn Barnett, B.A., J.D. at firstname.lastname@example.org.

 – 1 –

-Drawing upon our demythologized account of ethics as the intersubjective harmonization of desires and interests (per my DV series), we can use this concept of intersubjectivity to propose a theory of moral and social progress according to stages of development, in the following terms:
+Drawing upon our demythologized account of ethics as the harmonization of subjective viewpoints (per my DV series), we can use this concept of intersubjectivity to propose a theory of moral and social progress according to stages of development, in the following terms:

-The nexus of all morality, understood as intersubjective harmonization, is the relationship of any two subjects, that is, any self-other dyad.
+The nexus of all morality is the relationship of any two subjects, that is, any self-other dyad.
 Moral growth, then, is any widening of perspective that more effectively includes other as self, and integrates their viewpoints accordingly.

 Lawrence Kohlberg (1927-1987), The Philosophy of Moral Development, appendix –